The Dark Pictures Anthology: Common elements

-The games in the series are horror-themed (with different genres of horror on each installment), and have players making decisions for their characters and watching their consequences play out.
+The series is themed around popular horror fiction, with each game acting as a tribute to a different subgenre or trope.
+Players make decisions on behalf of individual characters before watching their consequences play out.
 As discussed in Until Dawn, these games rely heavily on the butterfly effect, and every decision the player makes can affect the ending the player can achieve.
 The games have support for co-operative multiplayer play, where each player controls one character.